lilpatter/CS2-STATS-FETCHER/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome community input!
 Here's how you can help:

 ### Bug Reports
 - Use the [Issues](../../issues) page to report bugs